b-l-a-c-k-h-o-l-e/b-l-a-c-k-h-o-l-e/README.md

 **☆ things to note ...**

 <sub>
-☆ I like making friends, if you're 18+ and want to... befriend me, you can find my discord below.
+☆ I like making friends, if you're 18+ and want to yap sometime...whisper me your discord whenever you see me around and i'll add you whenever i tab  back in.
 I may sometimes take a day or so to reply.
-Probably uh.....on another piano kick or chilling in the forest. >! b.eleth
+Probably uh.....on another piano kick or chilling in the forest.
 </sub><br><br>

 <sub>-> I have ...impersonators? (haha...) its a little funny, im kind of honoured.
 But to make sure its me, make sure my GitHub is attached. </sub>